Regret Bounds for Stochastic Shortest Path Problems with Linear Function Approximation: Optimistic approximate fixed point

-To motivate the definition of OAFPs, we begin with the simple observation that for a linear SSP, when the model (i.e., $\theta$ and $\mu$) is known, the optimal policy can be computed from a feature space version of the Bellman operator.
-The proof is elementary so is deferred to Appendix \ref{appProofFeatureBellman}. \begin{prop}[Feature space fixed point] Let Assumptions \ref{assSSPreg} and \ref{assSSPlin} hold.
-Define $G_d : \R^d \rightarrow \R^d$ by
+To motivate the definition of OAFPs, we begin with the simple observation that for a linear SSP, the optimal policy can be computed from a feature space version of the Bellman operator (when the model is known).
+The proof is elementary; see Appendix \ref{appProofFeatureBellman}. \begin{prop}[Feature space fixed point] Let Assumptions \ref{assSSPreg} and \ref{assSSPlin} hold.
+Define $G : \R^d \rightarrow \R^d$ by